-In December 2016 the Humanist Society Scotland repeated its call for the Scottish government to abolish the “blasphemy” law.
+In December 2016 the Humanist Society Scotland repeated its call for the Scottish government to abolish the “blasphemy” law and in September 2017 the Scottish Parliament considered a petition on the matter.
 Citing the Freedom of Thought Report, they noted the existence of numerous “blasphemy” laws around the world which remain in use, and “the cruelty with which those who are accused of violating these laws are often punished, by state agents or by non-state actors, including neighbours and relatives.”
 To have such laws on statute “should be a badge of shame for any progressive nation.”

 Social and ethical issues

 There are mixed fortunes in the UK for advocacy of humanist values.
-In 2014 same-sex marriage was legalised across the UK, except in Northern Ireland, but humanist marriage has been blocked (see above) except in Scotland.
+In 2014 same-sex marriage was legalised across the UK, except in Northern Ireland, but humanist marriage in England and Wales has been blocked whilst flourishing in Scotland (see above).
 Legislation to legalise assisted dying has consistently been rejected by both UK and Scottish Parliaments, despite popular support.

-Abortion also remains in criminal law across the UK, meaning women can be sent to jail for not following the correct procedures around abortion, even if the abortion would otherwise have been in circumstances that are allowed.
-In 2015 a campaign was launched to decriminalise abortion. <wetrustwomen.org.uk>
+Abortion also remains in criminal law across the UK, meaning women can be sent to jail for not following the correct procedures around abortion, even if the abortion would otherwise have been performed in circumstances that are allowed.
+In 2015 the campaign We Trust Women was launched to decriminalise abortion.

-Another proposed law, the Digital Economy Bill, still passing through parliament as of November 2016, would require age verification procedures on all pornographic websites and would ban content featuring “non-conventional” sex acts.
-Open Rights Group said the law would constitute “censorship of legal content”, and increase the risk of credit card fraud and personal data leaks.
+Another new law, the Digital Economy Act, came into force in April 2017.
+It requires age verification procedures on all pornographic websites, and restricts the provision of “extreme” pornography, vaguely defined as material that is “grossly offensive, disgusting or otherwise of an obscene character”.
+Open Rights Group criticised the bill prior to parliamentary approval as constituting “censorship of legal content”, and argued that it increased the risk of credit card fraud and personal data leaks by requiring sites to collect personal information.
 ORG adds: “Blocking websites is a disproportionate, technical response to a complex, social issue.
 The UK’s children need education, not censorship, to keep them safe.”